janikvonrotz/janikvonrotz.ch/content/post/2019-12-05-apollo-graphql-integration-testing-in-practice.md

 And running `yarn test` will do the job.

-For more details on the Ava checkout the [documentation](https://github.com/avajs/ava/tree/master/docs).
+For more details on Ava checkout the [documentation](https://github.com/avajs/ava/tree/master/docs).

 Hope this tutorial gave you an idea about testing and how to apply it to Apollo Graphql 😊